stibbm/ComicNarrationPublic/README.md

 ```

-5. Send request to GPT to use the barebones info it provided to create a narration.
+#### 5. Send request to GPT to use the barebones info it provided to create a narration.
 The prompt to create the narration is as follows:

-##### Skin Info Prompt

 ```